Home

 Remedy

-The remedy is currently under development.
-Owners are advised to only use “Auto EV” mode and will be instructed by mail to limit the maximum charge of the battery until the remedy has been completed.
-Interim letters, notifying owners of the safety risk, and instructions to limit the maximum charge of the battery are expected to be mailed on December 1, 2025.
-Additional letters will be sent once the final remedy is available.
-Owners may contact Ford customer service at 1-866-436-7332.
-Ford’s number for this recall is 25SC4.
-Vehicles in this recall were previously recalled under 24V954 and will need to have the new remedy performed.
-Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov on November 18, 2025.
+Owners are advised to park outside and away from structures and should not charge their vehicles until the remedy is completed.
+Dealers will replace the battery modules or the battery, free of charge.
+Interim letters notifying owners of the safety risk are expected to be mailed April 17, 2026.
+Additional letters will be sent once the final remedy is available, anticipated in July 2026.
+Owners may contact Nissan’s customer service at 800-647-7261.
+Nissan’s number for this recall is R25F1.
+Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov on March 27, 2026.

 Summary